freeCodeCamp/awesome-quincy-larson-emails/README.md

 5. Learn how to run multiple virtual machines on a single Linux computer using a tool called a hypervisor.
 This is helpful for running multiple servers or doing cross-platform testing of your apps.
 This tutorial will introduce you to Network Bridges, Guest VMs, and the Cockpit VM manager.
 (20 minute read): https://www.freecodecamp.org/news/turn-ubuntu-2404-into-a-kvm-hypervisor/

-I hope you're having a blast learning more about programming, and expanding your skill set.
-The freeCodeCamp community is working hard to keep these open source books, courses, and tutorials coming.
-Please help us help you by joining the 11,367 kind folks who support our charity and our mission: https://www.freecodecamp.org/donate

 Quote of the Week: *“If the automobile had followed the same development cycle as the computer, a Rolls-Royce would today cost $100, get a million miles per gallon, and explode once a year, killing everyone inside.”* — technology writer Robert X. Cringely in an old issue of InfoWorld magazine

 ### Apr 25, 2025